ofux/Digger-Documentation/README.md

 ## Integration with CTS

-CTS (Complete Terrain Shaders) is supported by Digger, but as things stand, you won’t be able to change textures in caves or on overhangs.
+CTS (Complete Terrain Shaders) is partially supported by Digger, but as things stand, you won’t be able to change textures in caves or on overhangs.
 It will pick-up the terrain texture.
-Future versions of CTS might allow to fix this.

 ## Raycast with DiggerPhysics (not necessary with Unity 2019.3+)